notpresident35/awesome-learn-gamedev/README.md

 [https://www.amazon.com/Drawing-Head-Hands-Andrew-Loomis/dp/0857680978](https://www.amazon.com/Drawing-Head-Hands-Andrew-Loomis/dp/0857680978)

-Figure Drawing for All it’s Worth - A book on figure drawing by Andrew Loomis.
+Figure Drawing for All its Worth - A book on figure drawing by Andrew Loomis.
 Not free, but worth the money

 [https://www.amazon.com/Figure-Drawing-All-Its-Worth/dp/0857680986](https://www.amazon.com/Figure-Drawing-All-Its-Worth/dp/0857680986)